-Tune shipments involve many fish and it is not an easy matter to monitor properly with inexperienced personnel and only a few survey instruments.
+Tuna shipments involve many fish and it is not an easy matter to monitor properly with inexperienced personnel and only a few survey instruments.
 Based on my inspection of the Batan, I suggested that every tenth fish be monitored for about 1 minute by passing an open window GM probe over the surface of the fish, paying particular attention to the gills.
-I also instructed them to insert the probe into the mouth of the tuna and into the abdominal incision through the fish.
+I also instructed them to insert the probe into the mouth of the tuna; and into the abdominal incision through the fish,

 There remained the question of criteria for rejection of fish found to be contaminated.
 Again it is not a simple matter to evaluate the risk to a consumer of tuna from measurements made in this way.
 I informed the Japanese that I was unable to propose a realistic figure without some study.
 On the other hand it was my belief that significantly contaminated fish were not likely to be found.
 Low level fall out to the skins of the fish was, of course, a possibility.
 This seemed to be of little significance in view of existing cannery practices which strips the skins from the fish when processing begins.
-I told the Japanese I would be standing by in Tokyo, that they should continue to monitor the fish were found I should be advised and given the opportunity immediately to make a first hand inspection of the fish.
+I told the lightenese I would be standing by in Tokyo, that they should continue to monitor the fish by the method I proposed, and that when and if contaminated fish were found I should be advised and given the opportunity immediately to make a first hand inspection of the fish.
 My recommendations would depend on what I found.
+I found. 表質